Everything you need to know about canvas

 Canvas weight in camper trailer tents has traditionally been 15oz (509gsm) for roofs and 10 or 12oz (339-407gsm) for walls but, more recently, there’s been shift to lighter weights, such as 10oz for roofs and 8oz (271gsm) for the walls.
 This has been partly in an attempt to reduce costs but also to reduce weight and create easier handling when setting up and packing up the camper.

 Deegan recommends a high quality PVC with a minimum weight of 650gsm for the floor.
-Zip-in floors can be repaired or removed if dirty but be aware that the zips can break and sliders do wear.
-Velcro-in floors are awkward to attach, especially if you want a neat job, and the Velcro will rapidly fill up with sticks and dirt.
+Zip-in floors can be repaired or removed if dirty but be aware that the zips can break and sliders do wear. hook and loop-in floors are awkward to attach, especially if you want a neat job, and the hook and loop will rapidly fill up with sticks and dirt.
 It’s better that tabs for the pegs are welded to the floor rather than sewn, as stitching will rot in damp conditions and can potentially leak.
 A well-designed floor should run about 120mm up the wall.

 It’s also important to try installing the tent yourself prior to purchasing it.
 "It’s all well and good to go to a show and see the campers looking all neat and tidy," Deegan said.
 "They’ve all been put up by professionals.
 Ask to go to the factory or showroom and ask to put one up yourself.
 It’s the best way to find out whether this camper is right for you."

 Locally-made tents sewn with high quality thread and Australian canvas are proven in our environment.
 The canvas is dipped in waterproofing solution for long-term durability, rather than applied with a coat.
 An increasing number of Australia manufacturers, however, are sending their tents to be sewn overseas in an effort to remain competitive.
 Imported tents were once easily identified by the use of rip-stop canvas but in recent times there’s been a real move towards the use of plain weave canvas.